Murders of Ben Smart and Olivia Hope: The focus on Scott Watson

 Later in the investigation, lead investigator Rob Pope would say that Watson "stood out like dog's balls" and "had the right sort of agenda and pedigree", apparently referring to his criminal record.
 Watson had 48 criminal convictions at the time, mainly from when he was a teenager for burglary, theft, cannabis offences, two counts of possessing an offensive weapon and one for assault when he was 16.
 Watson had been imprisoned for two short periods in 1989 and 1990, but had seemingly cleaned up his act in his 20's, having just one conviction in the eight years leading up to 1998.

 Watson was being interviewed by Detective Tom Fitzgerald on 12 January when Police seized Blade and executed search warrants on the homes of his parents and sister.
 During the interview, one week into the investigation, Fitzgerald made it clear that police considered Watson their main suspect.

 Rumours about the Watson family began to swirl in the small town of Picton, as well as in national media.
 Later, Watson would accuse police of influencing media coverage of the case, suggesting they leaked rumours to reporters that his family were criminals, that he was a guilty man and that he had an incestuous relationship with his sister.
 Gerald Hope, Olivia's father, also asserted that the police deliberately leaked details of Watson's criminal history and were responsible for the unsubstantiated suggestions of incest.

 Watson also alleged that the police followed and intimidated members of his family.
-Police obtained warrants to tap the phone phone lines of Watson and his family from February until his arrest, in an investigation known as "Operation Celt".
+Police obtained warrants to tap the phone lines of Watson and his family from February until his arrest, in an investigation known as "Operation Celt".
 Police recorded 70-plus hours of conversations and during that time they regularly fed Watson’s former girlfriend questions to ask hoping he would incriminate himself.
 Watson was described by a police representative as "smug" during these conversations, but never said anything to indicate he was involved.